Liverpool: M

 Mighty Joe Young – band (1992-93), feat; Mark Singleton (voc,gtr), Mark Lacey (voc,gtr), Nick Murphy (keys).
 Gigged in Reeperbahn Germany and lived to tell the tale!

-Mighty Saguaro – punk band formed summer 1997, feat; Liam, Ben, Kiran, Craig Williams (gtr) (ex Smiley).
-Played 1st gig at Guinans (Nov97) (website).
+Mighty Saguaro – punk band formed summer 1997, their sound was categorized as a blend that went beyond traditional punk, incorporating various hard rock and alternative influences.
+Feat; Liam Smith (drms), Ben Capper (gtr,voc), Kiran Sagar (bass,voc), Craig Williams (gtr) (ex Smiley).
+Played 1st gig at Guinans (Nov97), released a CD single in 2002.
 Band split Mar04, most members reformed as I Am Mike

-Mighty Wah! – later version of Wah!
-Heat & Wah! feat; Pete Wylie (voc,gtr) (ex Crucial Three), Carl Washington (bass), Jay Naughton (keys), Chris Joyce (drms) (ex Durutti Column, later of Simply Red), Charlie Griffiths (keys).
-Rel Top 20 7″ Come Back (1984) & a couple more singles & the LP ‘A Word To The Wise Guy’ (1984).
-They split in 1984 when Joyce left to join Simply Red & a retrospective LP ‘The Way We Wah!’ was rel later that year.
-A John Peel session rec just before they split in Aug84 was rel on Strange Fruit recs in 1987.
-Reformed (1998-99) with Pete Wylie with Mike Joyce, Paul Capper (ex Amazing Kappa, Catherdral, Candy Store Rock, Cat Scratch Fever), Andy Rourke (Smiths) and Glen Matlock (Sex Pistols) .
+later version of Wah!
+Heat & Wah! and specifically refers to one of the later and most commercially successful incarnations of Pete Wylie’s revolving-door group, which began in the post-punk era and has continued in various forms for decades.
+Feat; Pete Wylie (voc,gtr) (ex Crucial Three), Carl Washington (bass), Jay Naughton (keys), Chris Joyce (drms) (ex Durutti Column, later of Simply Red), Charlie Griffiths (keys).
+Released Top 20 7″ Come Back (1984) & a couple more singles & the LP ‘A Word To The Wise Guy’ (1984).
+They split in 1984 when Joyce left to join Simply Red & a retrospective LP ‘The Way We Wah!’ was issued later that year.
+A John Peel session was recorded just before they split in Aug84 was put out on the Strange Fruit label in 1987.
+Reformed (1998-99) with Pete Wylie, Mike Joyce, Paul Capper (ex Amazing Kappa, Catherdral, Candy Store Rock, Cat Scratch Fever), Andy Rourke (Smiths) and Glen Matlock (Sex Pistols).
+(YTmusic)

 Mindless – punk fanzine of early 90s edited by Nig.
 Ran for at least one issue.
 More info req’d